 I really do hope this helps in bringing people a step closer to understanding the basic of Indian cooking.
 I will try and touch upon similar subjects through my Indian 101 series, and can only hope that Indian food will be percieved as something that one can easily whip up on a normal week night.

 On that note, I leave you with this quick recipe, something I whipped up for dinner last night after the long ride home in the rain.
 For a pea lover like, it’s a wonderful treat.
-And even better is how simple it turns out.
+And even better is how simple it is to make.

 Prep time: 10 min | Cooking time: 20 min | Serves: 2

-onions, thinly sliced
+1 small onion, thinly sliced

-fresh fenugreek leaves, roughly chopped
+2 cups fresh fenugreek leaves, roughly chopped

-frozen peas, thawed
+1 cup frozen peas, thawed

-red chilli powder
+1/4 tsp red chilli powder

-light cooking oil
+1 tbsp light cooking oil

 salt, to taste

-SAUTE cumin and coriander seeds in hot oil till they start to sizzle and pop.
+Sauté cumin and coriander seeds in hot oil till they start to sizzle and pop.
 Add sliced onions and fry till tender.

-ADD in fenugreek leaves, and fry for a few minutes till they wilt.
+Add in fenugreek leaves, and fry for a few minutes till they wilt.

-ENJOY warm with rotis.
+Enjoy warm with rotis.